Chauncey Depew: U.S. Senate

 Depew was a candidate for United States Senator in an 1881 special election, but withdrew his name from consideration after the 41st ballot.
 He also declined nomination as a senator in 1885.

 In 1899, Depew was elected to the Senate from New York and was re-elected in 1905.
 He served from March 4, 1899, to March 3, 1911.

 In 1906, David Graham Phillips began a muckraking series entitled "The Treason of the Senate" for William Randolph Hearst's new Cosmopolitan magazine, and targeted Depew in the first article.
 The article's sensational charges included labeling Depew a "boodler" owned "mentally and morally" by railroad magnates Cornelius and William Vanderbilt.
 The piece provoked outrage from President Roosevelt, the New York Sun and Senator Henry Cabot Lodge.

 Death

 In spring 1928, Depew became ill while returning from Florida to Manhattan.
 He died of bronchial pneumonia in Manhattan on April 5, 1928.
 He was buried in the family mausoleum in Hillside Cemetery, Peekskill.
 In his honor, the huge concourse of Grand Central Terminal was draped in mourning.

 Personal life

 Depew married twice.
 On November 9, 1871, he married Elise Ann Hegeman (1848–93) in New York City.
 She was the daughter of William and Eliza Jane (Nevin) Hegeman.
 Before her death on May 7, 1893, they had one son, Chauncey Mitchell Depew Jr. (1879–1931), who died unmarried.

 On December 27, 1901, he re-married to May Eugenie Palmer (1866–1940) in Nice, France.
 She was the daughter of Henry and Alice (Hermann) Palmer.
+In 1904, he was one of several high-profile investors who backed the Intercontinental Correspondence University, but the institution folded by 1915.

 He attended Saint Thomas Episcopal Church in New York.